The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Setting

-for almost all $x \in K_1$.
-Note that the same definition of Finsler mass/volume also applies to rectifiable sets in metric spaces and more generally to rectifiable chains with coefficients in a normed abelian group due to De Pauw and Hardt \cite{DPH}.
+for almost every $x \in K_1$.
+Note that the same definition extends to rectifiable sets in metric spaces, and more generally to rectifiable chains with coefficients in a normed abelian group, as developed by De Pauw and Hardt \cite{DPH}.

-\begin{lem} Assume that $\mu$ is a definition of volume on $n$-dimensional normed spaces, $V$ is an oriented $n$-dimensional normed space and $X$ is a metric space.
-The following properties hold for currents in $\cR_n(V)$ and $\cR_n(X)$ respectively. \begin{enumerate} \item If $\theta \in L^1(V)$ has compact support, then
+\begin{lem} Assume that $\mu$ is a Finsler volume on $n$-dimensional normed spaces, $V$ is an oriented $n$-dimensional normed space, and $X$ is a metric space.
+The following properties hold for currents in $\cR_n(V)$ and $\cR_n(X)$, respectively: \begin{enumerate} \item If $\theta \in L^1(V)$ has compact support, then

 \item $\bM = \bM_{\rm m\ast}$. \item $C_n^{-1}\bM \leq \bM_\mu \leq C_n \bM$ for some $C > 1$ that depends only on $n$. \item $\bM_\text{\rm ir} \geq \bM_\mu$. \item $\bM_{\mu}(\psi_\#T) \leq \Lip(\psi)^n\bM_{\mu}(T)$ if $\psi \in \Lip(X,Y)$ and $T \in \cR_n(X)$. \end{enumerate} \end{lem}